wying3/cnf-certification-automation-with-dci/README.md

 dci_gits_to_components: []
 ...
 ```
-Note: Some cases where partner wants to deploy CNF and leave it running and do not want to teardown.
+Note: Some cases where partner wants to deploy CNF and leave it running and do not want to teardown CNF.
 So with new feature from chart-verifier `1.12.1`, it adds `-c` option to allow users to skip the `cleanup` e.g. `helm uninstall`.

 Result can be seen from DCI Job Server then click [here](https://www.distributed-ci.io/jobs/c65dae62-d2bb-4b28-becf-ff0975130851)